TheForceEngine/TheForceEngine.github.io/index.md

 Full support for **Dark Forces** has been completed.
 You can play through the entire game, with all AI, weapons, items, and functionality working as expected.
 While the project shares a legacy with DarkXL, it is a complete rewrite - rebuilt from the ground up with a much greater focus on accuracy.
 It is much more focused than the XL Engine, focused on being a Jedi Engine replacement/port only - thus full support for Dark Forces and later Outlaws.
 Please check the [Roadmap](Roadmap.md) for more information.

 ### Current Release
 The current release only supports Dark Forces.
 All weapons, AI, items, and all other systems function, including IMuse.
-You can play through Dark Forces from beginning to end and even play Dark Forces mods.
-As with any project of this nature, there may be bugs and system specific issues.
-If you run into any bugs that cannot be reproduced in the DOS version, please post them on the forums or GitHub.
+You can play through Dark Forces from beginning to end and play existing Dark Forces mods.
+As with any project of this nature, there may be bugs and system specific issues - if you run into any bugs that cannot be reproduced in the DOS version, please post them on the forums or GitHub.

 ## Cross-platform Support
 After version 1.0, one of the next big things to tackle is official Linux and Mac support.
 I expect proper support to become available early in 2023.